Review of After the Campfires (1998)

 Warriors from both sides rushed forth and met halfway along with the noise of swords meeting.

 It’s not primarily a comic fantasy or a work of metafiction, but there are plenty of idiosyncratic jokes—Jorner likes gnus—and a few allusions to modern pop culture, like a parody of The Seventh Seal (1957) and an incompetent poet.
-Rather than comedy, the novel’s bold element of deconstruction concerns reflexivity in other forms.
+Rather than comedy like Terry Pratchett, the novel’s bold element of deconstruction concerns reflexivity in other forms.
 The villains state their case at length, some characters are either good or evil but most of them are clearly mixed, and even the most central, high-level plot is morally ambiguous.
 Toby, it turns out, is literally an ancient freedom fighter, an anarchist who convinces the Gandalf-like Thymrik and the president of the world’s dominant polity to voluntarily concede much of what the apparent villains fought for, in Toby’s offer to help “defeat” those same villains.
 This concession involves a peaceful transfer of power from magical to more mundane authorities as well as the end to a monopoly on the teaching of mages.
 Rather than merely killing a Sauron or a Lord Foul, what Toby and his friends achieve is more akin to the Protestant Reformation, which is more intelligent, though its consequences are sadly unexplored in an otherwise satisfying denouement.

 The deconstruction of the genre as it pertains to the plot is secondary, and done in such a way that it did not have to happen at the expense of believability, which is very nice, and even quite impressive.
 The novel’s modern sensibilities also do not extend to any form of steampunk, though the economy is advanced enough—after a long period of peace and competent conservative government—to permit several boring TRPG-style taverns.
 However, Toby is not the only anthropomorphic animal, I am sorry to say.
 The other cases are more easily explainable as illusions and do not wreck the unobtrusive worldbuilding.

 The most central element of deconstruction, more important than the plot, is Jorner’s voice, which is most clearly expressed in Tim as a character.
-He is stubborn, skeptical and sardonic to the point of being almost immune to coercion, but he is not a rogue or cad.
+Like Pratchett’s Rincewind, Tim is stubborn, skeptical and sardonic to the point of being almost immune to coercion, but he is not a rogue or cad.
 He is curious, bookish and a storyteller, but not a bard or mage.
-He is not cruel, but he is impractical, insecure and tragically incapable of recognizing the independence of his love interest (Tenet), so they end up screaming at eachother and never forming a relationship.
+He is not cruel, but he is impractical, insecure and tragically incapable of recognizing the independence of his love interest (Tenet), so they end up screaming at each other and never forming a relationship.
 Those dramatic scenes don’t mesh well with the dominant, less emotional and more reflexive tone elsewhere, and neither do the more horrific scenes, but Tim’s possessiveness makes for a more believable hamartia than Covenant’s anti-heroic rape of Lena in Lord Foul’s Bane (1977).
 Tim does end up killing at least one person, but that is an appropriately momentous decision.
 His Hamlet-like indecisiveness and passivity are not so appealing, but they complete the picture of an up-to-the-minute 1998 epic-fantasy hero.
 Not quite an author self-insert, and certainly not a submyth or stereotype, but something more novel.

 Speaking of more novel, the first 100 pages are a slog, but once Jorner finds his direction, it’s a pleasant read.
 The unusual voice is ultimately a success, balancing humour, a relatable realism and the rewards of the genre, without ever getting too edgy or tripping over genre standbys.
 With a stricter editor and just a little more character to the world itself, I am sure this novel would have been very good.